syncfusion-content/xamarin-docs/Xamarin/CircularGauge/Getting-Started.md

 {% endtabs %}

-## Initialize Gauge
+## Initialize gauge

-You can initialize the the [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html) control with a required optimal name by using the included namespace.
+You can initialize the [`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin/sfgauge/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.SfCircularGauge.html) control with a required optimal name by using the included namespace.

 {% tabs %}